-New two-drug approach to treat type of respiratory diseaseAugust 11th, 2011 in Diseases, Conditions, Syndromes /
+New two-drug approach to treat type of respiratory diseaseAugust 11, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 (Medical Xpress) -- A therapy combining two existing drugs could provide an effective new approach for treating patients with pleural infections, a serious condition where infected fluid builds up in the space between the ribs and lungs.

 A randomised clinical trial conducted by researchers from Oxford and Bristol Universities and published in the New England Journal of Medicine has shown that two drugs for breaking up the thick pleural fluid, when used together, improve drainage of the fluid from the chest.

 This is an exciting result because this combination of two drugs has not been tested before for this condition.
 While neither drug appears to work on its own, the combination therapy very significantly improves the drainage of the infected fluid, says Dr Najib Rahman of the Oxford Respiratory Trials Unit at Oxford University, and first author on the study.

 Taking the UK and US together, around 65,000 people a year get pleural infections, which usually develop from lung infections such as pneumonia.
 The condition can cause breathlessness as the infected fluid underneath the rib cage pushes down on the lungs, and can lead to serious consequences for the patient.

 This tends to be a disease of the very young and the very old, and the number of cases seems to be rising, explains Dr Nick Maskell of the University of Bristol's School of Clinical Sciences, who was also involved in the study.

 Standard treatment involves giving patients antibiotics to treat the infection and a tube inserted into the chest to drain the fluid.
 But in around a third of cases this treatment fails.